celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 - `package.json` - Contains the dependencies of the Meteor project.
 - `tsconfig.json` - It is the configuration file of the Meteor project.
-- `typings.d.ts` - Declares the default modules which are used in the Meteor project.
+- `typings.d.ts` - It declares Javascript modules as Typescript.

 ## Ionic 2 application